nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Add a participant without birthdate

    1. Test case: `add n/Hartin Menz p/91234567 e/hartin@gmail.com a/NUS` <br>
-      Expected: Participant is added to the list.
+      Expected: Participant is added to the participant list.
 Details of the participant shown in the status message.

 2. Add a participant with birthdate